-- 1. Teams should designate one of their members as 'captain' and another one as 'co-captain'.
-Only these two team members will be allowed access to the competition fields, unless otherwise directed by a referee.
-Only the captain will be allowed to interact with the robot during a scoring run. - 2.
+- 1. Teams should designate one of their members as 'captain' and another as 'co-captain'.
+Only these two team members will be allowed access to the competition fields unless directed by a referee.
+Only the captain can interact with the robot during a scoring run. - 2.
 The captain can move the robot only when they are told to do so by a referee. - 3.
-Other team members (and any spectators) within the vicinity of the competition field have to stand at least 150 cm away from the field at all times, unless otherwise directed by a referee. - 4.
+Other team members (and any spectators) within the vicinity of the competition field must stand at least 150 cm away from the field unless directed by a referee. - 4.
 No one is allowed to touch the fields intentionally during a scoring run. - 5.
-Any and all pre-mapping activities will result in immediate disqualification of the robot for the round.
-Pre-mapping is the act of humans providing the robot with information about the field (e.g.: location of walls, location of silver/black tiles, locatiotype of victims, etc.) prior to the game.
+All pre-mapping activities will immediately disqualify the robot for the round.
+Pre-mapping is the act of humans providing the robot with information about the field (e.g., location of walls, location of silver/black/blue tiles, location type of victims, etc.) before the game.